DecisiveAI/mdai-docs/src/install/aws/verify.md

 ### Verify pods

-List out all pods in the default namespace
+List out all pods in the default namespace.

 ```shell
 kubectl get pods